mcknight0219/compile-aid-mode/README.md

 		(compile-aid-mode)))
 ```

-Inside this mode, you can cycle through errors/warnings by pressing [Tab].
+Inside this mode, you can cycle through errors/warnings by pressing `[Tab]`.
+You can also just cycle through errors using `[M-TAB]`.
+If you are on the
+right line, you can re-show the message using `[M-s]`.

 All highlights are disabled when disabling the mode